Investigations

 Setting Up Automated Investigations

-1. Go to Detections and open the detection you want to automate
+1. Go to Detections and open the detection you want to automate.

-1. Save the detection
+4. Save the detection (subscribe or update subscription).

-Example: Automated Investigation Flow
+Automated Investigation Flow

 Scenario: A detection for “Multiple Failed Login Attempts” fires an alert.